 Because of this all Catrike trikes have several similarities:

-- They all have aluminum frames designed, cut, formed, machined, welded, heat-treated and painted in Florida.
-American manufacturing can compete when you have a strong team that is willing to put the effort into it.
+- They all have aluminum frames designed, cut, formed, machined, welded, painted and assembled in Florida.

 - All are Tadpole trikes with two front wheels and one rear wheel.